tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 Attach JWT to the request
 --------------------------

-Now, since we have our :ref:`JWT <get-the-jwt>`, we can use it to authenticate our calls.
+Now, since we have our JWT, we can use it to authenticate our calls.
 To achieve that, we just have to add an ``Authorization`` header containing our access token.
 This header value should look like ``Bearer <<access_token>>``, where **<<access_token>>** is our JWT.

 Let's see it on the below examples where we want to get information about all our devices: